farbodahm/streame/spark_dev_env/README.md

 To easily setup Spark locally, we are using [Devenv](https://devenv.sh/).
-Also to simulate a streaming environment with the ability of easily giving any kind of input, we create a TCP connection using a Python script and use `readStream.format("socket")` in Spark to read from that socket.
+Also to simulate a streaming environment with the ability of easily giving any kind of input, we create a TCP socket connection using a Python script and use `readStream.format("socket")` in Spark to read from that socket.